marcusbiermann/marcusbiermann.github.io/site/content/_index.md

   title: Marcus Biermann
 papers:
   - description: >-
-      We show that internal capital markets of multinationals have large real effects and transmit shocks across countries.
-Our approach combines detailed micro data on internal capital markets with a quasi-experimental research design.
-Following an exogenous lending cut by a large German bank in 2008/09, parents of German multinationals became financially constrained.
-We find that affiliates of affected parents increased net lending to their parent after the lending cut.
-Affiliates were unable to raise external funding and instead had to reduce real activities to finance internal lending.
-As a result, affiliate sales fell sharply and took three years to fully recover.
-Effects were largest for affiliates that lent more to the parent and had weak access to external finance.
-      Though the bank lending cut only directly hit firms located in Germany, the impact in other countries was large, due to transmission through multinationals (over 0.3 percent of aggregate sales in Austria, Czech Republic, and Poland).
-We argue that internal capital flows can affect the distribution of firm growth in most countries, since internal capital markets are large relative to aggregate capital flows and output.
+      This paper shows that idiosyncratic shocks to individual firms can affect growth all over the world, even if shocked firms have no direct foreign connections and no operations abroad.
+We identify an idiosyncratic shock to a German bank, which caused the bank to cut lending to German borrowers.
+Multinational parent firms located in Germany became financially constrained.
+In response, international affiliates of affected parents supported their parent by lending through internal capital markets and became constrained themselves.
+The real growth of affiliates fell sharply and took three years to fully recover.
+Though the initial shock only hit the domestic activities of a firm in Germany, the impact in other countries was sizable (for instance, around 0.4 percent of aggregate sales in Austria and the Czech Republic).
+The findings reveal that idiosyncratic shocks to individual firms influence economic outcomes far beyond firms’ direct scope of operation.
     headline: Working Papers
     link: 'https://drive.google.com/open?id=1PMjWCTguR3_jCHk7fG0fO6IycnLCv9fc'
-    subtitle: '(with Kilian Huber), December 2020'
+    subtitle: '(with Kilian Huber), February 2021'
     title: >-
       Tracing the International Transmission of a Crisis Through Multinational Firms